 It’s not perfect, but No Code ranks as Pearl Jam’s strongest album.

 With Yield, Pearl Jam created their most accessible record since Ten.
-Despite its straightforward nature, Yield also feels like the completion of a retreat from the forefront of popular music; throughout their early career they evolve from a mega stadium band to likeable rock artisans.
+Despite its straightforward nature, Yield also feels like the completion of a retreat from the forefront of popular music.
+Throughout Pearl Jam’s early career, they evolve from a populist stadium band to likeable rock artisans.
 The band again worked with producer Brendan O’Brien.
 To take pressure off Vedder, other members of the group brought fully-written songs into the sessions.
 It’s the band’s last record with Jack Irons, who quit during the promotional tour.

 Yield sounds lovely, but some of the material is too slight so it’s below the level of their best albums.
 There’s nothing particularly jarring; the experimental pieces (Jack Irons’ ‘o’ and ‘Push Me, Pull You’) fit in fine.
 ‘Given To Fly’ is one of the group’s finest efforts, even if it’s heavily inspired by Led Zeppelin’s ‘Going To California’.
-The plaintive ‘Wishlist’ is another highlight, with a memorable e-bow solo from Vedder himself, while ‘All Those Yesterdays’ is an enjoyable ballad that references The Beatles with a drawn out pronunciation of “yesterdays”.
+The plaintive ‘Wishlist’ is another highlight, with a memorable e-bow solo from Vedder himself, while ‘All Those Yesterdays’ is an enjoyable ballad that references The Beatles with a drawn-out pronunciation of “yesterdays”.
 The mid-tempo tunes that litter the album are all pretty, but the rockers aren’t as interesting or as hard-edged as their predecessors.

 While Yield is not the most compelling album in Pearl Jam’s catalogue, it documents a comfortable transition into the group’s middle age.

 Binaural is Pearl Jam’s first record with former Soundgarden drummer Matt Cameron, who’s stayed a member of Pearl Jam ever since.
 Vedder suffered from writer’s block while making Binaural, referenced by a hidden track that features the sound of a typewriter.
-Binaural is a superficially unappealing record; the cover is dark, while the opening trifecta of harsh rockers don’t give an accurate perception of the entire album.
+Binaural is a superficially unappealing record; the cover is dark, while the opening trifecta of harsh rockers don’t provide an accurate perception of the entire album.
 Coming after the prettiness of Yield, the harshness and claustrophobia found on much of Binaural is jarring.

 But digging deeper into Binaural, there are plenty of examples of Pearl Jam’s now honed songcraft.
 ‘Sleight Of Hand’ is my favourite song of the album, with an atmospheric verse and a crashing chorus, while ‘Insignificance’ uses similar textures with a more jaded mood; both songs benefit from the claustrophobic mood of Binaural.
 There is very little uplifting material on Binaural; Vedder was going through a divorce, so it’s up to Ament (‘Nothing As It Seems’) and Gossard (“Thin Air’) to provide rare moments of optimism.